Daihatsu Move Canbus: Safety

-The Move Canbus is equipped with Smart Assist as an option found in roughly 3 million units.
+The Move Canbus is equipped with Smart Assist as an option.
 It features a 'Stereo Camera', which recognizes the surrounding situation & supports the driver's driving.
 The Stereo Camera is fitted with a start suppression device which immobilizes the car depending on the surrounding situation, which has been certified by the Ministry of Land, Infrastructure, Transport & Tourism.

 The Move Canbus is also fitted with an emergency stop signal, & 6 SRS Airbags as standard, including Dual Frontal SRS Airbags, Dual SRS Side Airbags, & SRS Curtain Airbags.
 The G Turbo trim is fitted with Cornering Trace Assist, which is optional on the G trim.
 Cornering Trace Assist detects if the vehicle is bulging outward during a turn, then applies brake control to the inner wheels to improve turning performance & assist cornering.
 The Move Canbus is fitted with ESC, ABS & Frontal Seat Belt Pretensioners fitted with Load Limiters as standard.